 Before opening Tor, some users turn on a premium VPN.
 This adds an extra layer of privacy by hiding the fact that you are using Tor from your internet provider.
 In countries where Tor usage is monitored or flagged, a VPN is essential.

-• Best VPN for Dread Reddit: When users ask for recommendations, the answer is always a premium, no-logs provider.
+Best VPN for Dread Reddit: When users ask for recommendations, the answer is always a premium, no-logs provider.
 Avoid free VPNs, as they often track and sell your data.
 Look for features like a Kill Switch and RAM-only servers.
+If connection issues arise, check our guide on the best Tor bridges 2026.

 Step 3: Configure Your Security